MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 everything is understood as class.

 ## Symbols imported by MontiArc models:

-- `TypeSymbol`: Through explicit import statements artifacts may provide types.
+- `TypeSymbol`: Through explicit import statements types from other artifacts can be used for loacal variable, parameters and port types.
-  - The signatures provided by these types (e.g., method signatures) can be used in expressions of the corresponding type system.
+  - The signatures provided by these types (e.g., method signatures) can be used in expressions.
 - `ComponentTypeSymbol`: MontiArc models may import and use component types defined in other component models.
-A `ComponentTypeSymbol` additionally knows symbols exported by the component, such as `PortSymbol`s and symbols for their parameters.
+A `ComponentTypeSymbol` knows symbols exported by the component, such as `PortSymbol`s and symbols for their parameters.
-- No other kind of symbols is imported, e.g., isolated fields or methods are not imported.
+- No other kind of symbols is imported, e.g., no isolated fields or methods are imported.

 ## Symbols exported by MontiArc models:

 - `ComponentTypeSymbol`: Each MontiArc model provides at least one newly defined and externally usable component type.
   If further (inner) component types are defined, then all these component types are